AFRL Regional Hub Overview

 The goal of establishing regional research hubs is to leverage research, translation, and workforce development successes across the country while integrating stakeholders to encourage S&T exchanges and drive innovation.
 Ultimately, these connections will provide significant benefits to AFRL, the Department of the Air Force, and the Department of Defense.
 AFRL benefits by gaining access to new technologies and ideas through these collaborative endeavors.
 This type of direct interaction will further accelerate and advance the translation of science and technology to both the warfighter and commercial markets.

-AFRL Regional Hubs differ from a traditional consortium since this network focuses on directly engaging AFRL S&Es with the Hub partners’ S&Es in their environments.
-In essence, AFRL will work solutions together with Hub partners rather than request work on the lab’s behalf.
+The AFRL Regional Network differs from a traditional consortium since this network focuses on directly engaging AFRL S&Es with the network partners’ S&Es in their environments.
+In essence, AFRL will work solutions together with network partners rather than request work on the lab’s behalf.
 Through the network, AFRL will share costs and risks of technology innovation and provide experiential learning opportunities.

 HOW WILL THIS NETWORK OPERATE?